Skip to main content

 Add Trigger Node

-Drag a trigger node into your flow or configure the time/webhook triggers
+Drag a trigger node into your workflow or configure the time/webhook triggers

 2